bartobri/spring-server/README.md

 2. **server.c** - Contains custom function definitions for the server.
 3. **client.c** - Contains custom function definitions for the client.

+95% of customizing will be through the creation of custom functions for the client and server to execute.

 ##### Defining Custom Functions

 There are 4 classes of custom functions.
 Each function class is